Leverage Turing Intelligence capabilities to integrate AI into your operations, enhance automation, and optimize cloud migration for scalable impact.

 Before you plan another team meeting in different time zones, attempt to follow this routine to avoid the very real issue of Zoom fatigue:

-Without holding real-time meetings, you may send fast messages, explain new methods, and clarify complex topics with your team working across time zones.
+Without holding real-time meetings, you may send fast messages, explain new methods, and clarify complex topics with your team.
 Everyone can look through these at their leisure, take notes, and return to your instructions or ask questions afterward.

 Furthermore, some of the best practices for holding productive virtual team meetings include having a shared goal and describing what you expect to accomplish.